 Formal consultation

 Submissions closed on 11 September 2022 with hearings and deliberations taking place on 28 September 2022.
-The provisional Local Alcohol Policy was adopted on 6 October 2022 and became subject to appeal.
+The provisional Local Alcohol Policy (LAP) was adopted on 6 October 2022 and became subject to appeal.
 Three appeals were received.

 Waikato District Council has reviewed its Local Alcohol Policy and is proposing a number of changes.